 Alfalfa an “endocrinological balancer” What makes Alfalfa so special for good health or for healing?
 Or not!
-GMOs can change the the plant.
+GMOs can change the plant.

 Farmers will often plant alfalfa in fields in between growing other food crops since alfalfa is able to capture nitrogen and increase its level in the soil, which helps other crops grow.
 Alfalfa is grown in higher quantities than any other plant in the pea family.
-The United States leads in growing alfalfa, although it is also harvested in Argentina, Australia, South Africa, the Middle East and southern India.
+The United States leads in growing alfalfa, although it is also harvested in Argentina, Australia, South Africa, the Middle East, and southern India.

 This will kill all weeds, but allow the genetically modified alfalfa to grow.
 However, in May 2007, the California Northern District Court sent out an order prohibiting farmers from using Roundup Ready Alfalfa due to concern about the possibility of the genetic contamination of other plants.

 This prompted scientists to investigate its chemical constituents.
-It was soon discovered that Medicago contains an impressive array of isoflavones and coumestans, bioflavonoid compounds which are estrogenic in activity.
-These include diadzein, formononetin, genistein, lignans, and biochannin A. Also isolated were coumarins, which have a blood thinning effect.
+It was soon discovered that Medicago contains an impressive array of isoflavones and coumestans, bioflavonoid compounds that are estrogenic inactivity.
+These include daidzein, formononetin, genistein, lignans, and biochanin A. Also isolated were coumarins, which have a blood-thinning effect.

 Bill Mitchell, ND, mentions in his book, PLANT MEDICINE IN PRACTICE, using the teachings of John Bastyr, that Dr. Bastyr considered Alfalfa an “endocrinological balancer”.
 Many studies on phytoestrogenic plants show a balancing effect on diseases of hyperestrogenism (too much estrogen) and hypoestrogenism (too little estrogen).

 Hot flushes and night sweating completely disappeared in 20 women: four women showed good improvement and the other six showed a reduction in symptoms based on affecting the pituitary and increasing prolactin levels, but not directly affecting estrogen levels.

 For peri or post-menopausal women who do not have lupus or any other autoimmune illness, alfalfa may help to balance estrogenic hormones at a dose of about 12 grams(1200 mg) per day.

 Alfalfa is commonly added to many ‘green food’ supplements, along with other greens such as spirulina and chlorella.
-It is also available as an easy to use liquid herbal extract.
+It is also available as an easy-to-use liquid herbal extract.